foremangrillo/lonuser/Readme.md

 This project is missing the ssh command to start the virtual machine.
 The next version will have.

+The future is to create a website, it will perhaps be done with bootstrap, nothing too advanced, simpler.

 #apt install apache2

 # a2ensite teste.conf